 Tony’s life as a promiscuous playboy was effectively over (well, for a few decades, anyway) as he lived the secret sorrow of being bound in that iron chest piece, unable to oink and boink with a woman without giving away his secret identity.
 He still dated a long line of beautiful women for the sake of appearances, but conventional sex was out.

 COMMENT: Marvel Comics of the 1960s had a certain jingoistic Cold War vibe, despite Stan Lee’s later attempts to pretend he was always too enlightened for that sort of thing.
 As we’ve just seen, Iron Man’s origin story alone was like a Vietnam War version of a Timely Comics World War Two tale, but with the North Vietnamese instead of Nazis or the Imperial Japanese.

-In addition Thor fought the Communist Chinese Radioactive Man.
+In addition, Thor fought the Communist Chinese supervillain Radioactive Man, as well as other Communist foes like the Photographer and the original, non-Asgardian Executioner.
 Ant-Man – whose first wife was killed by Communists – fought Russian supervillains like Comrade X. The Fantastic Four gained their powers while trying to beat the Soviet Union to the Moon.
 Spider-Man took on the Communist spy called the Chameleon.